Welcome to the Development Services Department

 including reinvestment plans for key areas and the City's annual Community

-Richardson’s DART rail stations provide opportunities for dynamic developments.
-Find out how the City is planning for the future.
+Richardson’s existing and future DART rail stations provide opportunities for dynamic developments.
+Find out how the City is planning for the future and how these visions are being implemented at the Spring Valley, Galatyn Park, and Bush Turnpike stations.

 The City Plan Commission makes recommendations and decisions regarding land use, public improvements, planning and zoning, and thoroughfare improvements.
 Meeting documentation is available for current and past meetings.